 (2) Developments in banks' provision of credit are covered in the Bank of England's Credit Conditions Survey.
-The 2014 Q1 survey will be released on 3 April.
+The 2014 Q2 survey can be found at www.bankofengland.co.uk/publications/Documents/other/monetary/ccs/creditcondit ionssurvey140623.pdf.

 (3) Throughout this report 'banks' and 'lenders' refers to banks and building societies.